jghowe/EthercraftReturnExtension/README.md

 # Ethercraft Dividend Extension

 Shows total dividends owed on ethercraft.io.
+Can be used for any address.

 ![Example](example.png?raw=true "Example")